Owner Operator Truck Insurance 101

 General Liability covers the most common types of third-party injuries and accidents related to customer injuries and property damage…and more.

-Here are some of most common ways you can be sued as an Owner Operator or Motor Carrier:
+Here are some of most common ways you can be sued for General Liability as an Owner Operator or Motor Carrier:

 • Loading and unloading (…when “helping out” on a delivery)